anotherRedbeard/web-api-demo-container/README.md

 # Web Api Container App demo

-This application is an example web api that has been containerized so it can be deployed into a Azure Container App.
+This application is an example web api that has been containerized so it can be deployed into a Azure Container App, Azure App Service, or AKS depending on which pipeline you would like to use.
+It is also created as an example of following deployment best practices for [continuously deployment of containers](https://learn.microsoft.com/en-us/azure/app-service/deploy-best-practices#continuously-deploy-containers).

 ## Description